Draining plants & other tips

 Massage yourself with draining oils!

 Apply and massage until absorbed so that the oils penetrate well into all layers of the epidermis.
-Ideally, when the skin is still damp after the shower for better absorption!
+Ideally, when the skin is still damp after showering for better absorption!

-If you are doing institute treatments, ask your specialist to use your own oil with draining and natural properties!
+If you have treatments at a salon, ask your specialist to use your own oil with natural draining properties!

-Cold water has a vasoconstrictor effect which increases blood pressure by constricting the vessels.
-In the shower or when getting out of the bath, make a jet of cold water from the ankles to the top of the thighs, from bottom to top.
-To avoid too much temperature shock, gently lower the temperature to a crescendo until cold.
+Cold water has a vasoconstrictor effect that increases blood pressure by constricting blood vessels.
+While showering or getting out of the bath, spray cold water from your ankles to the top of your thighs, from the bottom up.

 6. Lymphatic drainage

-It is a very gentle massage to be done by a certified therapist, which will stimulate the circulation of the lymph and will help eliminate various waste products through the lymphatic pathways.
-Several sessions are necessary and it is a treatment that can be done all year round in order to stimulate the body.
+This is a very gentle massage performed by a licensed therapist that stimulates lymph circulation and helps eliminate various waste products through the lymphatic system.
+Several sessions are required, and it's a treatment that can be performed year-round to stimulate the body.

 8. Adapted clothing cuts and textiles

-One of the main factors hindering the proper circulation of blood and lymph is the choice of clothing that is too tight, which will compress the body and promote the accumulation of cellulite.
-Ideally, especially in summer, you should wear looser clothes with natural materials such as cotton, silk, linen, etc. Remember that the body must breathe!
+One of the main factors that hinders proper blood and lymph circulation is the choice of tight clothing, which compresses the body and promotes the accumulation of cellulite.
+Ideally, especially in summer, you should wear looser-fitting clothing made from natural materials such as cotton, silk, linen, etc. Remember that the body needs to breathe!

 The opinion of our expert Samuel Rayburn, Holistic Nutritionist (ASCA)

-Nutrition and drainage of the liver, intestine and skin is essential in dealing with cellulite and water retention.
-For a better circulation and elimination of endogenous (internal) and exogenous (external) waste, it is necessary to analyze the quality of our food, our hydration, our air and also to take into consideration our lifestyle because stress chronic creates a lot of endogenous waste.
+"Diet and drainage of the liver, intestines and skin are essential in addressing cellulite and water retention.
+For better circulation and elimination of endogenous (internal) and exogenous (external) waste, it is necessary to analyze the quality of our food, our hydration, our air and also to take into consideration our lifestyle because chronic stress creates a lot of endogenous waste."

 LEARN MORE ABOUT OUR NUTRITIONIST SAMUEL RAYBURN